 Please forward this message to your NALC brothers and sisters to ensure Congress hears our message.

-Thank you for your continued effort to protect six-day mail delivery service.
+Thank you for your continued efforts to protect six-day delivery.

 Fredric V. Rolando, President